Sugar Ray Leonard: Final comeback

 In October 1996, the 40-year-old Leonard announced that he was coming out of retirement to fight 34-year-old Héctor Camacho for the lightly regarded International Boxing Council (IBC) Middleweight Championship.
 Camacho, a light-hitting southpaw, was a three-time world champion with a record of 62–3–1.
 However, Camacho was also considered to be past his prime.
-Leonard decided to fight Camacho after commentating on Camacho's fight with the 45-year-old Roberto Durán the previous year, describing the disputed unanimous decision as "an early Christmas gift".
+Leonard decided to fight Camacho after commentating on Camacho's fight with the 45-year-old Roberto Durán the previous year, describing the disputed unanimous decision as "an early Christmas gift."

 Leonard blamed his poor performance against Norris on lack of motivation, a rib injury, moving down in weight, and divorce, which was being litigated while he was in training.
-"It was stupid for me to fight Norris at 154 lbs", Leonard said.
+"It was stupid for me to fight Norris at 154 pounds," Leonard said.
 "This is different.
 I'm in the best shape possible."

 For the Camacho fight, Leonard had a new trainer, Adrian Davis.
-"He's a great trainer, a throwback", Leonard said.
+"He's a great trainer, a throwback," Leonard said.
 "He has really helped me get ready."

 In January 1997, it was announced that Leonard had been voted into the International Boxing Hall Of Fame in Canastota, New York.
 The rules state that a boxer must be retired for five years before being eligible for induction.
 When the vote took place, Leonard had been retired for more than five years, therefore, he was eligible, even though he had a fight scheduled.
 The induction ceremony was on June 15, 1997.

 The fight with Camacho took place on March 1, 1997, in Atlantic City, New Jersey.
 Camacho applied pressure from the opening bell and started to score well in the third.
 He continued to score well in the fourth and opened a cut above Leonard's right eye.
 In the fifth, Camacho dropped Leonard with a right followed by two left uppercuts.
 Leonard got up but was unable to ward off Camacho.
 The referee stopped the fight with Camacho teeing off on a defenseless Leonard on the ropes.
 It was the only time in Leonard's career that he was knocked out.

 Afterward, Leonard retired again, saying, "For sure, my career is definitely over for me in the ring."
 However, less than a week after the fight, Leonard said he planned to fight again.
 He blamed his loss on a torn right calf muscle.
 His doctor suggested that he cancel the fight, but Leonard wanted to go through with it.
 Before the fight, he was given a shot of novocaine.

 Leonard said he planned to have a series of tune-up fights before fighting a champion.
 He was scheduled to fight Tony Menefee on February 15, 1998, in Australia, but he pulled out of the fight, saying that he didn't have the motivation.
 The Camacho fight was Leonard's last.
 He finished his career with a record of 36–3–1 with 25 knockouts.